Skip to content

 In 1877, students from Rockville High School wrote an article about the history of education in Rockville from the early years of the village’s settlement to their time.

-A vibrant German community in Rockville originated from skilled immigrants who came to work in the mills and left their mark on the city.
+A vibrant German community in Rockville grew from skilled immigrants who came to work in the mills and who left their mark on the city.

 Founding member Norman Strong wrote about the establishment of a fire department in rural Vernon in the early 20th century and described the equipment and facilities.

 Several Works Progress Administration projects, built during the Depression with government and local funds, are still enjoyed by citizens today.